SirLefti/piboy/docs/prototype2/ASSEMBLY.md

 itself from overvoltage via the pins.
 Charge the battery before configuring it.

-**NOTE**: The switch is placed between the battery/charging controller and the power converter, because the power converter would drain the battery over time if it was permanently connected it.
+**NOTE**: The switch is placed between the battery/charging controller and the power converter, because the power converter would drain the battery over time if it was permanently connected to it.

 | from          | to              |
 |---------------|-----------------|